 Ulysses Simpson Grant, the commander-in-chief of Union forces during the final years of the Civil War and subsequently the eighteenth… More about Ulysses S. Grant

 Harriet Beecher Stowe, a prolific writer best remembered today for Uncle Tom’s Cabin, was born in Litchfield, Connecticut, on June 14, 1811,… More about Harriet Beecher Stowe

-Stephen Crane was born, in 1871, in Newark, New Jersey.
-Raised in a strict Methodist household, he rebelled Openly, developing a strong and lasting attraction to the vices his parents had condemned.
-He attempted college twice, the second time failing… More about Stephen Crane
+Stephen Crane was born in 1871, in Newark, New Jersey.
+He attempted college twice, the second time failing a theme-writing course… More about Stephen Crane